ben-cooper/Hangman/README.md

 ## Compilation

-For normal usage: `make` or `make hangman`
+For normal usage:

+`make` or `make hangman`

-For unit testing: `make tests`
+For unit testing:

+`make tests`

-To remove compiled files: `make clean`
+To remove compiled files:

+`make clean`

 Environment Variables:
-* CC: determines C compiler used and compiler specific optimizations
+* `CC`: determines C compiler used and compiler specific optimizations
-* DEBUG: disables optimizations and includes debugging information when set to 1
+* `DEBUG`: disables optimizations and includes debugging information when set to 1
-* STATIC: statically links dependencies into the binary
+* `STATIC`: statically links dependencies into the binary

 ### Examples